-An Industrial Console With a Whole Lot of History
+An Industrial Console Table With a Whole Lot of History

-Our industrial style console had already had a long life as Edison’s factory floor.
-The wood has been sculpted by the feet of Wisconsin workers driving silver slivers into the wood.
+Our console table already had a long life as Edison’s factory floor.
+The wood was sculpted by the feet of Wisconsin factory workers driving silver slivers into the wood.
 It’s likely Edison himself strode along these planks.

 Here’s one of his early phonographs. (courtesy of the New London Public Museum)